udubnate/udubnate.github.io/_posts/2023-03-24-winget-package-mgmt.md

 winget settings
 ```

+## Winget Security
+One question that gets asked often is if Winget is secure ?
+The Windows Package Manager communtiy App Repository does mutliple automated scans of packages submitted during the submission process.
+This includes anti-virus and dynamic analysis.
+The community repository is also signed by Microsoft and is hosted on Microsoft Azure.
+I would say it is not full proof as you should always be cautious when installing new software from the internet.
+However it is infinitely better than clicking a random link or going to a random website to download software.
+Another tip is you can always check the file hash of the software or run the software through a tool such as [Virus Total](https://www.virustotal.com/gui/home/upload) to increase your confidence of the sofware you are installing from WinGet.

 ## In Closing
 Hopefully this helped you get onboarded to help you automate your dev workstation.
 Please reach out if you have any questions.
 If you have any comments or feedback please reach out to me on [@udubnate on twitter](https://twitter.com/udubnate)